-Kabedon is a Japanese word that literally means "hitting the wall".
+Kabedon is a Japanese word that literally means “to hit the wall.”
 It is often used in reference to a man cornering a woman against a wall.

-Kabedon is when someone hits the hand on the wall in front of someone, usually to prevent them from leaving; often seen as a romantic gesture.
+Kabedon is when someone slams their hand against the wall in front of someone else, usually to prevent them from leaving; often seen as a romantic gesture.

-This word is often used to describe situations where someone feels frustrated or angry and expresses their emotions by slamming their hand against a wall.
+This word is often used to describe situations where someone feels frustrated or irritated and expresses their emotions by hitting their hand against a wall.

-It can also be used to describe situations where someone is trying to get someone else's attention, hitting a wall without cornering.
+It can also be used to describe situations where someone is trying to get another person’s attention by hitting the wall even without cornering them.

 - Aiaigasa – Romantic gesture of sharing an umbrella

-- Japanese romantic gesture of picking up the boy's clothes
+- Japanese romantic gesture of grabbing the boy’s clothing

 - Akanbe – Facial gesture with eyes